 - Configure the network interface and gateway.

-- Only raw containers: Install addons that are specified with
+- (Only for raw containers) Install addons that are specified with

 - Expose services that are specified with